 Though some of this blog post comes from my own knowledge or things I have learnt over the years, I would like to particularly credit the following websites for some of the double-checking and fact-checking I did.

-Also included for context and your enjoyment here are links to the music videos, and trailers discussed in this blog post.
+Also included for context and your enjoyment here are the music videos, and trailers discussed in this blog post.

-- Without Me by Eminem (though some lyrical content has been censored in this version, not all, arguably, objectionable content has)
+although some lyrical content has been censored in this version, not all, arguably, objectionable content has